serverhorror/brain/source/kb/kb.taskfile-dev.rst

 - `taskfile.dev <https://taskfile.dev/>`_

-Might be a nice alternative to :cmd:`make`
+Might be a nice alternative to :program:`make`

 Installation
 ------------